gabimafuzo/NAMD/README.md

 - **Visualization**: Using VMD to analyze and visualize simulation trajectories and molecular structures.

-- **Analysis Tools**: Implementing tools to assess stability, interactions, and other critical parameters of biological molecules.
+- **Analysis Tools**: Implementing tools to assess stability, interactions, and other critical parameters.

 ---